Primetalk/SynapseGrid/docs/README.EN.md

 Since it's a declarative system, there is a great chance to study and analyse it through a system graph.

-To get system's image, toDot call will be sufficient.
+To get system's image, <code>toDot</code> call will be sufficient.
 This method traverses all system elements (contacts, arrows, subsystems) and generates a .dot text file.

 You can view .dot files via XDot, or any other software.
-All pictures in `images` folder were obtained by:
+All pictures in the <code>images</code> folder were obtained by this command:

 <pre>
     dot -Tpng example3.dot > example3.png